 Use your resume skills section to list all the other computer skills you’ve picked up over the course of your career.

-If you have a long list of programming skills or hardware skills, you can organize them in different categories, such as “Operating systems,” “Programming languages,” etc.
+If you have a long list of programming skills or hardware skills, you can organize them into different categories, such as “Operating systems,” “Programming languages,” etc.

 3. Provide proof of your computer skills in your work experience section